Senators doubtful as HSBC touts money-laundering fixes

 The Senate report said HSBC had little oversight of client accounts housed in a shell operation in the Cayman Islands, well known for offering secret accounts and a limited tax regime.
 By 2008, the Cayman accounts held $2.1 billion.

 Bagley was on a panel with other executives, but some of the toughest questions were reserved for Stuart Levey, who joined the bank in January as chief legal officer.
-He had been the Treasury Department’s top official on terrorism finance from 2004 to 2011.
+He had been the Treasury Department’s top official on terrorism finance from 2004 to 2011 -- during which time he was involved in cracking down on HSBC for Iran-related transgressions.

-In an August 2007 email, Bagley told his superiors that he had seen Levey at a conference and Levey had “expressed concern” that the bank had accounts for an entity that ultimately served as a conduit for Iranian government funding.

-“Levey essentially threatened that if HSBC did not withdraw from relationships with (redacted name) we may well make ourselves a target for action in the U.S.,” Bagley told his bosses.

 Levin battered Levey with questions about whether the bank would follow U.S. law or Cayman law in cases of conflict and whether HSBC would improve its own internal sharing of information to help cut down on illicit activity.